Alex loves writing about WWE and critiquing their major shows.

 John Cena vs. Roman Reigns

-This match lived up to the hype... for the most part.
+This match lived up to the hype for the most part.
 During the first few seconds, Cena threatened to walk out because of the negative crowd reaction.
-That was amusing and if Cena actually pulled it off, that would have been some grade-A trolling.
-One problem with this match is there was A LOT of early stalling.
-I think they were trying to re-create the way Cena and Styles had the vibes to just be there.
-However, the company seems to acknowledge these guys' maligned reps so I don't know what they were thinking.
+That was amusing, and if Cena had actually pulled it off, it would have been some grade-A trolling.
+One problem with this match was that there was a lot of early stalling.
+I think they were trying to recreate the way Cena and Styles had the vibes to just be there.
+However, the company seems to acknowledge these guys' maligned reps, so I don't know what they were thinking.

 Match rating: 4.25 stars